webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 * 257 in dom/methods
 * 336 in dom/properties

 This leaves 53 pages that don't fit into any of these categories.
+Also, there are an additional 20 or so pages that may belong in the dom namespace and which currently reside in the apis namespace.

 The 137 pages that follow the dom/<object>/<member> pattern do not have to move.
 However, there are several PointerEvent events (for example [[dom/PointerEvent/pointerdown]], that need to have the '''Applies to''' field changed from "dom/PointerEvent" to "dom/Element".